COVID-19 Response and Updates

 Make a write-up for each animal including age, microchip/ID info, health record, diet, and detailed feeding and care instructions.
 Be sure to include any necessary instructions for pet medications, prescriptions, and flea/tick control, etc.

 Prepare a file folder with copies of veterinary records including vaccination history, prescriptions, and flea/tick control etc.

 Finally, as always, double check that your pet’s microchip has your current contact information registered (more info HERE), and that your animal’s collar has proper ID tags (if you don’t have tags, use a permanent marker to write your phone number on the collar).
 This will also help your neighbors get your pet back to you in the event they go missing, and will prevent them from having to enter the shelter.

 For more information about Coronavirus and Pets, please visit the CDC website at https://www.cdc.gov/coronavirus/2019-ncov/faq.html#animals

 How You Can Help

 Donate: Pets Lifeline relies on donor support.
-Revenue sources like adoptions, classes, and fundraisers have been suspended to protect public health, and we need your support now to continue to provide the care our dogs and cats need.
+Revenue sources like camp, classes, and fundraisers have been reduced to protect public health, and we need your support now to continue to provide the care our dogs and cats need.
 Any amount you can spare will help.
 Click here to donate now.

 Pet Food Pantry: We are looking for cat and dog food donations to help those in need.
 You can order on both Amazon and Chewy and have it sent directly to our address at: 21045 Broadway, Sonoma, CA 95476.
-Or if you are shopping at Sonoma Pet Center, Pet Food Express or Brocco's Old Barn, they will hold pet food for Pets Lifeline to distribute to those in need.
+Or if you are shopping at Sonoma Pet Center, Pet Food Express or Brocco's Old Barn, they will hold your in-kind purchase for Pets Lifeline.